 It’s a business model that’s likely inspired from companies like Uber and Airbnb.
 Have a car that spends a lot of time in the driveway, or an extra room that’s generally unused?
 Take advantage of it and get some money.
 The same applies to generating excess energy from the sun.

 Ultimately, this process will keep people on the grid, and that’s a win for everybody.
-While some people dream of going off grid and just using their own energy, it’s to stay on it.
+While some people dream of going off grid and just using their own energy, it’s much more efficient and cheaper to stay on it.
 People can sell that electricity to others to get back money on what was spent to install solar panels and, optionally, obtain a battery pack.
 Keeping things local will also make things cheaper.
 Some grid operators are located far distances away, especially in more rural areas.

 For now, LO3 will test the service out in their home base of Brooklyn.
 Their goal is push out into other parts of the United States and then move internationally to places in Europe and even out west to Australia.